algosup/2023-2024-project-2-x86-retrogaming-team-8/Documents/Functional specifications.md

   - We have to consider the risk of performance bottlenecks or slow gameplay on less powerful systems when running in DOSBox.

 - *Legal and Intellectual Property Risks*:
-  - Before publishing the game we have to consider the copyright issues related to Pac-Man's intellectual property.
+  - Before publishing the game, we have to consider the copyright issues related to Pac-Man's intellectual property.

 **Assumptions:**